wang-q/lecture-slides/README.md

         * XeLaTeX
         * latexmk
         * pdfjam
-    * Other TeX packages that should come with MacTeX.
+    * Some TeX packages that should come with MacTeX.
         * xeCJK
         * TikZ
         * graphicx